HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Add UTM parameters to your website URL in your GBP (e.g., yourdomain.com?utm_source=google&utm_medium=organic&utm_campaign=gbp) to track exactly how much traffic and how many conversions come from your Business Profile.

-This allows you to measure the effectiveness of your GBP as a traffic source and understand the customer journey from discovery to conversion.
-With proper UTM parameters, you can even track which specific elements of your GBP (posts, products, etc.) drive the most valuable traffic.
+This lets you measure how well your GBP works as a traffic source and understand the customer path from discovery to conversion.
+With proper UTM parameters, you can even see which parts of your GBP (posts, products, and so on) drive the most valuable traffic.

-By properly tagging the links in your GBP (including website links, appointment booking links, and post CTAs), you can track how users move from your Google presence to your website in Google Analytics.
+By tagging the links in your GBP properly (website links, appointment booking links, and post CTAs), you can track how users move from your Google presence to your website in Google Analytics.

 What if…

-you leveraged the full Google ecosystem to create a smooth customer journey?
-A potential customer could discover your business through a local search, view your products in your GBP, get directions through Maps, and even make a purchase—all without ever visiting your website.
+you used the full Google ecosystem to build a smooth customer path?
+A potential customer could find your business through a local search, view your products in your GBP, get directions through Maps, and even buy something, all without visiting your website.

-For retail businesses, connecting your GBP with Google Merchant Center allows your product inventory to appear directly in your Business Profile.
+For retail businesses, connecting your GBP with Google Merchant Center lets your product inventory appear directly in your Business Profile.
 This integration enables features like:

 • Local inventory ads showing in-stock products at nearby stores